-Private Medicaid Plans Receive Billions in Tax Dollars, With Little Oversight
+Private Medicaid Plans Receive Billions In Tax Dollars, With Little Oversight

 Health insurance wasn't available through his job, so Jose Nuñez turned to Medicaid, the nation's public insurance program that assists 75 million low-income Americans.